-NOTICE IS HEREBY GIVEN that the City has not provided an Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Certificate of the City and County of San Francisco dated \\\\\, 2003.
-The City anticipates that the Annual Report will be filed by \\\\\.
+NOTICE IS HEREBY GIVEN that the City and County of San Francisco has not provided an Annual Report with respect to the above-named Bonds as required by Section 2.02 of Equipment Lease Supplement No. 10, supplementing the Equipment Lease, dated as of January 1, 1991, as amended and restated as of October 15, 1998, between the City and the City and County of San Francisco Finance Corporation.
+[The City anticipates that the Annual Report will be filed by .]